Group management members: José Benito Gonzales, Thomas Baron, Eduardo Alvarez Fernandez (for Andreas Wagner), Tim Smith

 Lars talks about Next Generation Repositories' framework (NGR).
 Statistics or views and downloads is a must for zenodo because the users require it.

 Tim S. says that we would like to find out more about how we could collaborate.

-Sarven says that one of the Solid objectives is for each to have a persona facebook-like site and still being able to share events with others.
+Sarven says that one of the Solid objectives is for each to have a persona online profile and still being able to share events with others.

 What makes one Solid-compliant?
-Is the use of WebId enough?
+Is the use of WebID enough?
 Sarven says that the possibility to read/write anonymously should make the WebID not a requirement.
 He reminds that, as, in Solid,the components like identification, authentication, authorization, and storage are loosely-coupled, services and applications can be configured or arranged in different ways.

 Mitzi shows datatransferproject.dev (repo https://github.com/google/data-transfer-project) where the giant companies participate.
 Maria says the question is what they do with the data once they agree to mutually transfer it and why an owner of an application like Zenodo cares about this?

 Lars says that he sees as today's outcome to 'get into the practice to be looking at the Solid specs to see what can be relevant to our use cases.'

 Thomas: Nice concepts e.g. decoupling AuTH/AuthZ from app and from data.
 We already have this concept, also for notifications.
 More Solid details will be very useful and necessary for feeding ideas to these on-going developments at CERN.

 Mitzi asks for links to these existing on-going CERN initiatives.
 Maria will get relevant links from Thomas and forward.
 Here they are: